 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective PRMT5 inhibitor (IC50 = 4 nM).
+GSK 591 dihydrochloride is a potent and selective PRMT5 inhibitor (IC50 = 4 nM).
 Selective for PRMT5 over a panel of other PRMTs and lysine methyltransferases.
 Inhibits proliferation of mantle cell lymphoma (MCL) in vitro.

 To request the negative control for GSK 591, please fill out the SGC 2096 request form on the SGC website.

 This probe is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the GSK591 probe summary on the SGC website.

 Chemicalprobes.org is a portal that offers independent guidance on the selection and/or application of small molecules for research.
 The use of GSK591 is reviewed on the Chemical Probes website.

 GSK 591 dihydrochloride is also offered as part of the Tocriscreen 2.0 Max.
 Find out more about compound libraries available from Tocris.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.